 At this time of the year we celebrate the birth of someone who was born over 2,000 years ago.
 What child is this who, laid to rest on Mary’s lap, is sleeping?
 This, this, is Christ the king, the babe, the son of Mary.

-Jesus is God’s gift to us.
-How silently, how silently the wonderous gift is given.
+Jesus is God’s gift to us, but how silently, how silently the wonderous gift is given.
 So God imparts to human hearts the blessing of his heaven.
-Jesus came, not wrapped in royal robes or adorned with servants who waited on his every need but he came wrapped in ordinary swaddling clothes, totally dependent on just what his mother and father alone could provide for him.
+Jesus came, not wrapped in royal robes or adorned with servants who waited on his every need but came wrapped in ordinary swaddling clothes, totally dependent on just what his mother and father alone could provide for him.

-Later, as an adult, there was an incident where they came with infants for him to touch, however when his disciples saw it they rebuked them and were going to send them away but Jesus said unto his disciples, “Suffer the little children to come unto me and forbid them not, for such is the kingdom of heaven.”
+Later, as an adult, there was an incident where they came with infants for him to touch, but when his disciples saw it they rebuked them and were going to send them away yet Jesus said unto his disciples, “Suffer the little children to come unto me and forbid them not for such is the kingdom of heaven.”

 Why did Jesus say that the kingdom of heaven is made up of beings who are like little children?

-At this Christmas time may we give Christ the greatest gift we could possibly offer him.
-May we become like a little child, meek, humble, patient; willing to submit ourselves to everything he asks of us.
+Christmas is a time to not only remember God’s gift to us, but to reflect on how well we are willing to receive it and use it in our life.
+However, it is also a time to honor God’s Son by offering our own gift to him.
+At this time of the year may we give Christ the greatest gift we could possibly offer him.
+May we become like a little child, meek, humble, patient; and willing to submit ourselves to everything God asks of us.
 As we celebrate the birth of the babe of Bethlehem, may we commit to becoming a babe in Christ.